-... to communicate, stimulate and advance the knowledge of mathematics across a broad academic front.
+... to communicate, stimulate and advance the Mathematics Department of the University front.
 This is accomplished by maintaining a diverse faculty of seasoned mathematicians who are not only skilled instructors, but aggressive researchers in the fields of pure and applied mathematics.